edu-samples/docker_sccache/README.md

 This project is built in large part in collaboration with the [Aider terminal programming assistant](https://aider.chat/), utilizing a variety of LLM models and advanced Aider options and modes, depending on the task or commit.

+### Using `docs` and 'notes` directories with Aider

+The `docs` and `notes` directories contains copies of input source material that can be optionally included in the context when using Aider in read mode.
+Similarly, the `notes` directory serves as another valuable source of information that can be utilized or contributed to.
+These resources can enhance the context provided to Aider, making it more effective in assisting with development tasks.

 For more details, see [REQUIREMENTS.md](REQUIREMENTS.md) and the official [sccache documentation](https://github.com/mozilla/sccache).